 Despite the cold, spectators were ready for the lights to warm their hearts.
 The community showed up in a dense crowd of observers along Cortez’s main thoroughfare as a caravan of floats brimming with holiday delight inched along.

-Seventy-two floats entered this year, competing in nonprofit, commercial and other categories, judged on music, lights, creativity, theme and workmanship.
-This year’s number of entries increased from last; 2024 had 65 floats.
+Up from last year, 70 floats went down Main St. for 2025, competing in nonprofit, commercial and other categories, judged on music, lights, creativity, theme and workmanship.
+Last year’s floats were numbered at 65 entries.

 Four Corners Board of Realtors, as in past years, organized the parade, now in its 36th year.